Soutien-gorge

 Soutien-gorge sexy avec dentelle noire - pour femme

-1. The Band: it should stay horizontal
+1. The back: it must remain perfectly horizontal

-3. The Cups: neither empty nor overflowing
+3. The cups: neither empty nor overflowing

 Quick Checklist: Signs of a Poorly Fitting Bra